 Siri, did you consider other conclusions to Constraint or, for you, was this ending inevitable?

-As with The Story of O, several endings are possible.
-This is the HEA ending, or as close as a story like this could honestly have – and it is dependent on where I typed ‘The End’.
-I can’t believe they will stay together as things are, but there’s a sequel I have thought about that starts six months from now, when Linnea has left Alex and ends up in Switzerland, using Klee, Berndt, Vadim (and others) to make sense of her experience.
+will stay together as things are, but there’s a sequel I have thought about that starts six months from now, when Linnea has left Alex and ends up in Switzerland, using Klee, Berndt, Vadim (and others) to make sense of her experience.
 Can they return to one another after that?
 Depends on the next book.

 There’s also a less romantic ending where she escapes or he lets her go and she returns to her life (or a life) without talking about this to the police – which is how women often address rape.
 And an ending where she does turn him in, and has to then deal with the fact that she will never be as satisfied sexually, as seen by her partner, as she was with him.